-Triple Echo looks at two books that explore the experiences of trans people in Argentina and Poland.
+Trans Ottawa looks at two books that explore the experiences of trans people in Argentina and Poland.

 At the Broken Places.
 In this collaborative memoir, a parent and transgender son recount wrestling with their differences as Donald Collins undertook his transition.
 Despite my best efforts to be sympathetic to the mother’s complaints, I failed.

 To My Trans Sisters is an entertaining and inspirational collection of letters written by successful transwomen sharing what they have learned on their journey to womanhood.
 It is by turns honest, heartfelt, funny and furious.
 “A love letter to our community.”

 The Trauma Cleaner is the biography of the remarkable Sandra Pankhurst, a woman who brings order and care to the living and the dead.
 Before she was a trauma cleaner, she was many things: abused child, husband and father, drag queen, sex affirmation patient, sex worker, businesswoman, and trophy wife.
 An affirmation that we are all in this together.